ROS node

 In addition to installing the dependencies from requirements.txt into a venv you will also need to source the ROS setup script:

-Run the code
+Run the code run-the-code

-First, in one terminal launch the nav2 turtlebot demo:
+First, in one terminal launch the Nav2 turtlebot demo:

-source /opt/ros/humble/setup.bash export TURTLEBOT3_MODEL=waffle export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:/opt/ros/humble/share/turtlebot3_gazebo/models ros2 launch nav2_bringup tb3_simulation_launch.py headless:=False
+ros2 launch nav2_bringup tb4_simulation_launch.py headless:=False

 python examples/python/ros_node/main.py # run the example